Spring Garden Township, Pennsylvania

 Spring Garden Township is a township in York County, Pennsylvania, United States.
-The population was 13,683 at the 2020 census.
-The township is adjacent to the city of York.
+The population was 13,688 at the 2020 census.
+It is adjacent to the City of York.

 History

 The historic Francis Farquhar house, known as The Nook, was listed on the National Register of Historic Places in 1982.

 Geography

 According to the United States Census Bureau, the township has a total area of 6.7 sqmi, of which 0.04 sqmi, or 0.30%, is water.
+It contains the census-designated places of Grantley and Valley View.

 Economy

 Spring Garden Township is headquarters to York International, a Johnson Controls Company and one of the largest suppliers of HVAC systems in the United States.
 On February 2, 1998, a massive explosion occurred at the York International plant.
 A spark had set off a leak in the nearby propane storage house.
 The blast was felt up to 25 miles away, and blew out windows nearby as well as knocking down doors.
 About 20 people were injured in the blast but only one person was killed, as the explosion occurred during a shift change.